cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

 1. Pierce starts the discussion by asserting two historically opposing view points:

-    * That we can learn from the past (learn by studying earlier times &passed transgressions)
+    * That we can learn from the past (learn by studying earlier times & passed transgressions)

-    * And opposingly, that we can't learn from past events
+    * And opposingly, that we can't learn from the past

-2. He avoids choosing which of the two is correct (due to a lack of scope/breadth in the subject) and instead asserts two view points of his own, which serve to set the tone for the chapter:
+2. He avoids choosing which of the two is correct (due to his lack of expertise in the subject) and instead asserts two view points of his own, which serve to set the tone for the chapter:

-    * That we learn the most from phenomena in man-made things rather than from phenomena in nature.
-He cites the creation & study of the steam engine, planes, and ships as catalyst for the creation of thermodynamics, aerodynamics, and hydrodynamics, respectively.
+    * The first is that we learn the most from phenomena in man-made things rather than from phenomena in nature.
+He cites the creation & study of the steam engine, planes, and ships as catalysts for the creation of thermodynamics, aerodynamics, and hydrodynamics respectively.

-    * That with difficulty, understanding is won.
+    * The second is that with difficulty, understanding is won.
 And it is through this process that we can appreciate the value of our understanding of scientific discoveries & origins.
 (There’s some truth to this heuristic but is this a hard fact?
 Don’t know.)

 3. He discusses some topics that may lead the reader astray; One topic fitting the criteria is entropy.
-Entropy is a term that represents two weakly related quantities: the entropy of thermodynamics/statistical mechanics, and the entropy of information theory:
+Entropy is a term that represents two weakly related quantities: the entropy of thermodynamics/statistical mechanics, and the entropy of information theory.

     <blockquote>
         <p>